 - Remember to take all your documents

-If you are the successful bidder, you may have to pay up to 10% on the day.
+If you are a successful bidder, you may have to pay up to 10% on the day.
 Some auction houses will ask for your payment method available.
-So, make sure you have the money and no limits to stop you making the payments.
+So, make sure you have the money and no limits to stop you from making the payments.

 On the day you will be asked to complete a lot of paperwork.
 So do make sure you have checked the auction house’s catalogue for their full list of document requirements.
 You do not want to find you have forgotten something that could prevent the sale.

 Also, if you are buying a property on someone else’s behalf or with someone else, take their paperwork as well.

 - Speak to your mortgage broker before you consider buying

 It’s not only cash buyers who attend the auctions some have funded all the purchases with mortgages.
 In fact, it is becoming a common practice these days, but do make sure you have an excellent mortgage broker.